systemcarl/weblog/articles/devlogs/blank/ci-cd.md

 and stale system packages with major security vulnerabilities.

 It was about time I started deploying applications within containerized
-    environments.
+    environments with [Docker].
-[Docker] is now a ubiquitous tool for packaging applications and something any modern full-stack developer should be familiar with.
+Docker is now a ubiquitous tool for packaging applications and something any modern full-stack developer should be familiar with.
 By bundling up the application and its dependencies into a single filesystem
     [image],